Any student enrolling in a West Carroll school for the first time must present at the time of registration:

 Tennessee state law requires children to attend school regularly from age 6 until their 18th birthday.
 A five-year-old child who has been enrolled in a kindergarten class in a Tennessee public school for at least six weeks is also subject to this compulsory attendance law.

 When a student who is subject to the compulsory attendance law accumulates five unexcused absences during the course of one school year, he or she is considered under Tennessee law to be truant.
-West Carroll Special School District is required under state law to notify the parent(s) of any student each time he or she accumulates five unexcused absences.
+West Carroll Special School District is required by state law to notify the parent(s) of any student each time he or she accumulates five unexcused absences.
 Truancy can lead the student or parents facing charges in Carroll County Juvenile or General Sessions Court.

 The principal of each building, or his/her designee, may excuse a student absence for good cause.
 Good cause is generally considered personal illness, illness or death of an immediate family member, extreme weather event, religious observances, or other circumstances which, in the judgment of the principal, create an emergency over which the student has no control.
 Students participating in school-sponsored activities, whether on campus or off, will not be counted absent.